broadinstitute/cookiecutter-bits-pypi/{{cookiecutter.project_repo}}/README.md

 # Credits

-This package was created with Cookiecutter_ and the `broadinstitute/cookiecutter-bits-pypi`_ project template.
+This package was created with [Cookiecutter][3] and the `broadinstitute/cookiecutter-bits-pypi` project template.

 * [Cookiecutter][3]
 * [https://github.com/broadinstitute/cookiecutter-bits-pypi](broadinstitute/cookiecutter-bits-pypi)